Climate strategy

 Climate-related risks and opportunities - Strategy

-Swatch Group needs to tackle transition risks in the short-to-medium term.
+Swatch Group needs to tackle climate-related risks in the short-to-medium term (0–5 years, 5–15 years).
 These risks may vary significantly depending on the implementation of the Paris Agreement by the countries.
 The transition may cause operational and procurement costs to rise.
-Physical risks could present a greater risk to the procurement of raw materials in the long term.
+Physical risks could present a greater risk to the procurement of raw materials in the long term (longer than 15 years).

 Changes in supply and demand as consumers opt for sustainable alternatives can be viewed both as an opportunity and a risk.